oakmac/cljs-logo/README.md

 between "Clojure the language" and "JavaScript the platform" that is essentially ClojureScript.
 For cohesion, the kerning of the "cljs" letters is careful **not** to reflect this split (see the tail of the "j") so that "cljs" appears as one word.
-Additionally, the two arcs would form a perfect circle if they continued, so visually your mind "fills the gap" and makes the arcs appear as a single, encompassing circle.
+Additionally, the two arcs would form a circle if they continued, so visually your mind "fills the gap" and makes the arcs appear as a single, encompassing circle.

 The arcs serve a dual-purpose.
 People who are familiar with Lisp and understand the unique importance parentheses play in the language will see the arcs as